What to Do After a Car Accident

 After you leave the scene, report the collision to proper authorities and insurance companies as soon as possible.
 Consult a personal injury attorney as soon as possible.

 Even a seemingly minor car accident can put tremendous forces on the body, resulting in injury.
 The effects of the injuries may take some time to manifest, so it’s very important to be examined soon after the accident to determine how the collision impacted the body.

-At the Maryland Spine Institute, Dr. Herold handles many motor vehicle collision cases and works closely with the patient to determine the best corrective care plan to minimize the damage.
+At the MSI Integrative Healthcare, Dr. Herold handles many motor vehicle collision cases and works closely with the patient to determine the best corrective care plan to minimize the damage.
 We offer spinal decompression, cold laser therapy, chiropractic care, and physical therapy to best help you recover after a car accident.
 Dr. Herold also works closely with many personal injury attorneys in the greater Baltimore area and insurance companies to make sure your treatment information is applied to your case.

 If you’ve been in a car accident recently, or if you’ve had an accident in the past and still have pain, give us a call at (410) 877-8077 to set up an appointment for an examination to see how we can help you.